Starcounter/Docs/guides/web-apps/import-html-composition/README.md

 %26Images%3D%2FImages%2Fviewmodels%2FConceptPage.html&amp;ver='
 ```

-If you get a 404 Not Found error, it means that the API was not initialized.
-See setup instructions on the top of the page.
+If you get a 404 Not Found, it usually means that `HTMLComposition.Register` has not be called.
+This is solved by running the CompositionEditor or calling `HTMLComposition.Register` in your app.

 ### GET and DELETE HTML Compositions